 Barclays Bank Ireland PLC (the "Issuer") is a public limited company, registered in Ireland under company number 396330.
 The liability of the members of the Issuer is limited.
-The Issuer was incorporated in Ireland on 12 January 2005 and it has its registered head office at One Molesworth Street, Dublin 2, D02 RF29, Ireland.
+The Issuer was incorporated in Ireland on 12 January 2005 and it has its registered head office at One Molesworth Street, Dublin 2, D02 RF29, Ireland (telephone number +353 1618 2600).
 The Legal Entity Identifier (LEI) of the Issuer is 2G5BKIC2CB69PRJH1W31.